Juan Bautista Azopardo: British Invasions of Buenos Aires (1806 - 1807)

 The ship Dromedario transported some of the troops which fought against the first British Invasion (1806) of Buenos Aires.
 Along with his captain and the rest of the Dromedario crew, they fought in the final assault on the British position in Buenos Aires where the remnants of the British forces under general Beresford were.
 During the second British invasion (1807) of Buenos Aires they transported artillery pieces on the Paraná River for the city's defense.
 For his valor and gallantry, the Spanish Royal government made him a Lieutenant Colonel of the urban militias.

-After the defeat of the British army, the Royal Navy enforced a blockade on the River Plate.
+After the surrender of Beresford's army, the Royal Navy enforced a blockade on the River Plate.
 This moved the Viceroyalty authorities to resort to privateers in order to harass British shipping.
 On 17 November 1806, in Buenos Aires, Santiago de Liniers gave him a letter of marque for La Mosca de Buenos Aires, of four guns and 60 men, built by Anselmo Saénz Valiente.

 On 1 June 1807, the Mosca de Buenos Aires outran the brigs HMS Staunch and Protector as they chased her upriver.
 Later, two boats from the British warships attempted to seize Mosca de Buenos Aires in shallow waters.
-They failed, although they did manage to capture an enemy sloop.
+They failed, although they did manage to capture a Spanish sloop.

 The letter of marque expired in 1808 whereupon Azopardo retired from privateering for the Spanish crown.